anthonyvanegas/ImageFlowService/README.md

-# ImageFlowService
-A microservice for image uploading and automatic format conversion, leveraging Google Cloud Storage for secure and scalable integration with web platforms.

 ## Overview
 ImageFlowService is a microservice designed for image uploads and conversions to jpg images.
 This microservice uses Cloudinary for image storage and manipulation.
 It is also containerized using Docker.